b-sct/web/SQLi/README.md

-# Initial checks
+# Entry Point
-This is the point where the entry point is found. if output by the application is unchanged after one of these payloads - it might be vulnerable to SQLi.
+if output by the application is unchanged after one of these payloads - it might be vulnerable to SQLi.

 Oracle / MSSQL / PostgreSQL / MySQL / SQLite
 ```